Monster Soup Kitchen

 In keeping with the exhibition theme, Narryna presents an event for the Friends which will remind us how lucky we are to live in the 21st century.
 In 1840s London and Hobart, the water supply was polluted with dead dogs and urban and industrial waste which created foul miasmas that threatened the health and wellbeing of the local citizenry.
 Join us for Monster Soup Kitchen to celebrate the quality of our modern water supply with an array of delicious soups (with a vegan option) and breads and hot beverages including tea, coffee and chocolate.

 After lunch there will be special blue gloves tours of the exhibition, with guided commentary and the opportunity to handle artefacts.

-Members $20, non-members $30, including refreshments.
+Members $25, non-members $35, including lunch.

 NOTE regarding online bookings: Attendees sometimes report difficulties booking as a member or member couple.
 You need to log in before making the booking and then those options will be available to you.
-And as an added bonus, you then won't need to answer pesky questions about whether you are a robot.
+And as an added bonus, you won't need to answer pesky questions about whether you are a robot.